deftio/fifostr/README.md

   * use slices, lists, or tuples to retrieve members (just like a real str object)
   * get head/tail (returns as a str)
   * match head/tail  --> match a supplied string to either the head or tail
-  * add/del/get patterns  --> pattern can be string | regex | user_supplied_parser any of which triggers user supplied callback_fn
+  * use patterns to trigger callbacks  --> pattern can be string | regex | user_supplied_parser any of which triggers user supplied callback_fn
     * all patterns can look at either the whole fifostr or any subset e.g. addPattern("foo",myCallback,2,5,"bar") --> only looks for "foo" between positions 2 and 5 in the fifostr   object and will call myCallback with ("foo","bar")
     * all patterns have optional label which can be used for logging purposes (eg. when pattern found, in addition to callback, emit label)